syncfusion-content/document-processing-docs/Document-Processing/Word/Word-Library/NET/Word-document/Split-Word-documents.md

 {% highlight vb.net tabtitle="VB.NET [Windows-specific]" %}
 'Load an existing Word document.
 Using document As WordDocument = New WordDocument("Template.docx", FormatType.Docx)
-    'Create a bookmark navigator instance to access the bookmark.
+    'Create the bookmark navigator instance to access the bookmark.
-    Dim bookmarkNavigator As BookmarksNavigator = New BookmarksNavigator(document) 'Get the bookmark collections in the document.
-    Dim bookmarkCollection As BookmarkCollection = document.Bookmarks
+    Dim bookmarksNavigator As BookmarksNavigator = New BookmarksNavigator(document) Dim bookmarkCollection As BookmarkCollection = document.Bookmarks
+    'Iterate each bookmark in Word document.
-    For Each bookmark As Bookmark In bookmarkCollection 'Move the virtual cursor to the location before the end of the bookmark. bookmarkNavigator.MoveToBookmark(bookmark.Name)
+    For Each bookmark As Bookmark In bookmarkCollection 'Move the virtual cursor to the location before the end of the bookmark. bookmarksNavigator.MoveToBookmark(bookmark.Name)
-        'Get the bookmark content.
+    'Get the bookmark content as WordDocumentPart.
-        Dim part As TextBodyPart = bookmarkNavigator.GetBookmarkContent()
+    Dim documentPart As WordDocumentPart = bookmarksNavigator.GetContent()
-        'Create a new Word document.
-        Dim newDocument As WordDocument = New WordDocument() newDocument.AddSection()
+    'Save the WordDocumentPart as separate Word document Using newDocument As WordDocument = documentPart.GetAsWordDocument()
-        'Add the retrieved content to another new document.
-        For i As Integer = 0 To part.BodyItems.Count - 1
-            newDocument.LastSection.Body.ChildEntities.Add(part.BodyItems(i).Clone())
-        Next
         'Save the Word document
-        newDocument.Save("Result" & bookmark.Name & ".docx", FormatType.Docx)
+        newDocument.Save(bookmark.Name & ".docx", FormatType.Docx)
-        newDocument.Close()
+    End Using
     Next
 End Using
 {% endhighlight %}